Disney World Holiday Resort Tour

 Disney Deluxe Resorts Holiday Tour

 You should start your Disney holiday tour at one of Disney’s three monorail resorts.
 Disney’s Contemporary, Grand Floridian or Polynesian.
 As you may know by now my most favorite resort on property is the Polynesian so I typically start everything there!
-Um, Captain Cooks for lunch or dinner anyone?
+Um, Captain Cooks for dinner, anyone?

 Stop One: Disney’s Polynesian Resort